weavejester/portfolio-skeleton/README.md

 # Portfolio Skeleton

-A one-page HTML template for an artist portfolio site.
+A HTML template for an artist portfolio site.